cellml/libcellml-archived/docs/developmentProcess/libcellml-development-setup.rst

 Before you begin you will need to have a few prerequisites satisfied:

 #.
-GitHub user account (if necessary, create one using this link https://github.com/join ) (for the rest of this document we will call our user *bob*)
+GitHub user account (if necessary, create one using this link https://github.com/join ) (for the rest of this document we will call our user *libCellML-developer*)
 #.
 A Git client installed (see http://git-scm.com/downloads and http://git-scm.com/downloads/guis )

 This document doesn't cover the process of satisfying these prerequisites in any further detail.
 The remainder of this document assumes that these prerequisites have been met.